allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

 #pagebreak()

 #page(flipped: true)[
   = What if the patient is sick?
+SICK DAY PLAN

   Being sick can make reactions more likely to happen.
 Use this guide to decide if you should give the daily dose.